 Gone are the days of using static digital spreadsheets that need constant updating and babysitting.
 In today’s fast-paced healthcare industry, you need a system that can scale and grow with you.
 Put your Excel sheet aside and integrate dynamic healthcare staffing technology into your process.

 By using a document repository or platform like EmployStream for Healthcare, your firm can manage every aspect of the candidate engagement experience, credentials, clinical skills assessments, and so much more within one platform.
 This will make your firm digitally advanced, creating a more streamlined process to manage expiring credentials and candidate relationships.
 This scalable solution is vital if your firm is looking to grow within the healthcare staffing industry.

 Using Desktop Interfaces

-Transform your portals and required documents into a mobile interface that can be accessed on the go.
-The time that healthcare workers can spend on their phone is limited, and by meeting them where they are, you’ll avoid time-consuming turnarounds and incomplete forms that slow down your process.
+Make life easy for them by transforming your portals and required documents into a mobile interface that can be accessed on the go.
+The time that healthcare workers can spend on their phones is limited, and by meeting them where they are, you’ll avoid time-consuming turnarounds and incomplete forms that slow down your process.

 Multiple Portal Conundrum

-Obviously, the time spent navigating these portals and managing usernames and passwords adds up, and your talent won’t be able to keep track of where the important stuff is.
+Obviously, the time spent navigating these portals and managing usernames and passwords adds up.
+With all of these disparate systems, your talent won’t be able to keep track of where the important stuff is.
 When managing onboarding for healthcare staffing—especially when designing for mobile—less is more.